jwoLondon/mobv/docs/zurich/zurich_en.md

 <script src="https://cdn.jsdelivr.net/npm/vega-embed@6"></script>

 # Movement during the Corona Pandemic
 How can we understand and compare patterns of human movement?
 Are individuals moving more or less than normal at the moment?
 And where are people moving?
-The following linked visualizations - heatmaps, charts and maps - are designed to help decision makers and other interested parties gain an overview and allow simple comparisons between locations in New York over time.
+The following linked visualizations - heatmaps, charts and maps - are designed to help decision makers and other interested parties gain an overview and allow simple comparisons between locations in Zurich over time.

 ## Visualisations